Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Proof of Schedulability Capacity Preservation and Data Age Minimization

-\subsection{Handling the "Self-Suspension" Artifact}
+\subsubsection{Handling the "Self-Suspension" Artifact}

-One may argue that the offset $\Phi_i$ acts as a self-suspension, which is known to degrade EDF bounds.
-However, in our \textbf{Static Offset Propagation}, $\Phi_i$ is not a dynamic suspension but a \textit{release delay}. \begin{itemize} \item \textbf{Work-Conserving Property:} Under G-EDF, the scheduler remains work-conserving.
-If core $m_j$ is idle during $[0, \Phi_i]$, it is available to any other ready task. \item \textbf{Idle Time vs. Capacity:} The "Suspension Gap" only impacts capacity if $D_i$ is shortened.
-Because we preserve the relative deadline $D'_i = T_i$ (by shifting both release and deadline), the task density $\delta_i = C_i/D_i$ is invariant. \end{itemize}
+Unlike dynamic self-suspension, where tasks block themselves based on internal state changes, our $\Phi_i$ represents a \textit{fixed release delay}. \begin{itemize} \item \textbf{Work-Conserving Property:} Under G-EDF, the scheduler is work-conserving.
+If core $m_j$ is idle during $[0, \Phi_i]$, the resource remains available to other ready tasks. \item \textbf{Density Invariance:} We preserve the relative deadline $D_i = T_i$.
+Because both release times and deadlines are shifted by $\Phi_i$, the task density $\delta_i = C_i/D_i$ remains invariant. \end{itemize}

-\subsection{Proof Conclusion}
+\subsubsection{Proof Conclusion}